Greg Norman: PGA Tour 'Hypocrisy' of LIV Golf 'Deafening'

-Golf legend Greg Norman fired back at critics of the PGA-linked critics of LIV Golf during the U.S. Open, saying, 'The hypocrisy in all this, it’s so loud.
-It’s deafening."
+Golf legend Greg Norman fired back at the PGA-linked critics of LIV Golf during the U.S. Open, saying, "The hypocrisy in all this, it's so loud.
+It's deafening."

 Norman is the public face of the Saudi Arabia-backed LIV Golf Series, which offers golfers more money.
 It has lured away several top golfers, including Phil Mickelson.